Updated September 16, 2020

 Humans are messy and hard to deal with.
-We also have tough learning curves and poor onboarding experiences.
-This document is my attempt to ease the experience if you unfortunately have to work with me.
-Hopefully it will be a useful guide to making me as helpful to you as possible.
-Although it is primarily for my professional life as a Software Engineering Manager, it generally reflects my attitude towards life and may be useful in other sphere as well.
+We also have steep learning curves and poor onboarding experiences.
+In this document, I want to make it a little easier if you unfortunately have to work with me.
+Hopefully it will help you make me more helpful to you.
+Although I wrote this document for my professional life as a Software Engineering Manager, it generally reflects my attitude towards life and may be useful in other spheres as well.

-I love all written documentation but meeting notes in particular.
+I love all written documentation, but I particularly appreciate meeting notes.
 Meetings should have an agenda, an assigned notetaker, and action items at the end.
 Afterwards, meeting notes should get shared.
-I’m happy to go off-agenda to talk about important things, but this structure ensures that something useful happens and is made useful.
+I’m happy to go off-agenda to talk about important topics, but this structure ensures that we accomplish something

-I believe in hiring good people and letting them do their thing with my fullest support.
-As such, if you come to me to make a decision, I often will defer back to you.
-Although I’m comfortable making decisions if necessary, you probably know more than me about the task at hand, so I will offer my opinion, context, and support.
-I didn’t have any mentors and primarily learned through doing and failing, so I’m okay with non-catastrophic failure.
+I believe in hiring good people and letting them do their thing with my complete support.
+As such, if you ask me make a decision, I often will defer back to you.
+Although I’m comfortable owning decisions, you probably know more than me about the task at hand.
+I will offer my opinion and context but will support your decision.
+I didn’t have many mentors and primarily learned through doing and failing, so I’m okay with non-catastrophic failure.

-I am a real stickler for systems and processes.
-I use Asana to track everything in my personal and professional life because I am forgetful.
-I have all sorts of routines and written procedures for doing things.
-I believe in keeping things orderly, whether they are physical (my desk), mental (I meditate), or virtual (my inbox).
+I am a stickler for systems and processes.
+I forget things, so I use Asana to track everything in my personal and professional life.
+I develop habits, routines, and written procedures for even straightforward tasks.
+I believe in keeping things orderly, whether they are physical (my desk), mental (meditation), or virtual (my inbox).
 However, systems are created for people, so they only work if they are useful.
-As such, I’m always tweaking and figuring out how to better incorporate edge cases.
+I constantly tweak and improve because no system is perfect in all cases, and the world is always changing.

 My philosophy towards mentoring (and managing) is that I work for you.
 I can’t tell you what your goals are, but I will try to help you to get there.
 I am a big believer in having goals and a plan.
-We shouldn’t feel stuck to particular goals, but life is more meaningful with time spent creating a purpose.
+We shouldn’t feel trapped by our goals, but life is more meaningful having thought hard to create a purpose.

 I expect everyone to always know what they are doing and why on both a short-term (daily) and long-term (years?) scale.
-We do daily standups somewhat for each other but mostly for ourselves to organize and concretely state what we have already and want to accomplish.
-If you don’t know what you’re doing or why you’re doing it, I’m always happy to discuss, and perhaps the outcome will be a new project to figure out what or why we should do something.
+We do daily standups not only to share with others but mostly for ourselves to organize and concretely state what we have already and want to accomplish.
+If you don’t know what you’re doing or why you’re doing it, I’m always happy to discuss: we need those reality checks, and it helps us find blind spots and motivate new projects.

-I wear many hats in my current role, so please don’t be afraid to poke me to chat at any time, especially if you think we might disagree on something.
+I wear many different hats in my current role, so please don’t be afraid to poke me to chat at any time, especially if you think we might disagree on something.
+Don’t be afraid to nag me because it’s probably my fault for forgetting or not setting clear expectations about when I would do something.
 I am used to context-switching, and I don’t believe in stupid questions.
 Most problems are caused by poor communication, so it’s never too soon to have a discussion.
 As a backstop, I have regular 1:1 meetings with everyone so we never get too far out of touch.

 I try not to work nights and weekends but will do it if stuff needs to get done.
+I don’t mind doing it, but I think it sets a bad example for others.
 I usually don’t check my email but will respond to texts and phone calls.

 I try to be a good example for what I preach and believe in getting in the trenches.
 A culture is what we all create together, and it would be disingenuous for me to behave any differently.
 Of course, call me out if you don’t think I’m abiding by that.

 I bias towards action.
-I’m down for iterating and learning the hard way.
-I also think it’s kind of fun and exciting to roll the dice and see what happens.
+I’m happy to iterate and learn the hard way.
+It’s kind of fun and exciting to roll the dice and see what happens.

 I am not very visual, so I don’t draw well and have no sense of visual taste.
 This is problematic because most people are better at processing visual things.
-By default, I avoid drawing pictures and offering opinions, but I’m always willing to try.
+By default, I avoid drawing pictures and offering opinions on visuals, but you can prod me if it will help.

 I enjoy levity in all parts of my life.
-If I make a joke in the middle of a serious discussion, I promise I’m still taking it seriously: that’s just me.
-I also try to incorporate delight into everyday things just to keep things interesting.
+If I make a joke in the middle of a serious discussion, I’m still taking it seriously: that’s just me.
+I also try to incorporate delight into everyday things.

 Finally, this document is a work-in-progress!
 I strongly believe that “you will never know less than you do right now” and hope that this document reflects continued improvement on my part.
 I also will likely refactor it many, many times.